 Joe Rogan talks about this during one of his podcasts- so you'll have to check out his channel for the citation... but there was a study done on mice... they gave them 16 hour fasting windows and when they gave them access to food- no matter how much the mice ate, they would not go over-weight.
 These mice, compared to the mice who were not fasting, had the most balanced levels of cortisol (stress hormone), cholesterol, bloodpressure and regular bowel movements.

-This study hammers home the facts that intermittent fasting heightens insulin receptors, boosts metabolism and allows time for the body to reset / balance.
+This study shows a relation to how intermittent fasting heightens insulin receptors, boosts metabolism and allows time for the body to reset / balance.